SBSoQCnA/OnQCandA/README.md

 #
 # Here you can find:
 # The Codes
-# Plots from Code
+# Plots from Code: Plots_OnQCandA
-# Master presentation (SBS-OnQCnA.pdf)
+# Master presentation: SBS-OnQCnA.pdf
-# A presentation on how the code was made (Presentasjon-SBS.pdf)
+# A presentation on how the code was made: Presentasjon-SBS.pdf